hyanwong/giglib/README.md

 ## API differences

-The API of this GeneticInheritanceGraphLibrary intentionally mirrors that of _tskit_, apart from the incomplete list of differences below:
+The API provided by the GeneticInheritanceGraphLibrary defined in this GitHub repository intentionally mirrors that of _tskit_, apart from the incomplete list of differences below:

 - **Iedges** The main difference is that intervals in the GeneticInheritanceGraphLibrary are stored